26 Fun Things to Do in Edinburgh with Kids (Free Options)

 22. South Queensferry

-This waterfront suburb is surrounded by green belt on three sides and sports the River Forth on its northern fringes.
+This waterfront suburb of South Queensferry is surrounded by a green belt on three sides and sports the River Forth on its northern fringes.

 The walks around the Hopetoun, Dalmeny and Dundas estates are great.